 Culture will establish coincidentally (good or bad) unless four factors are considered;

 - An established vision and purpose.
 These questions need to be answered; Why are we here?
 What do we strive to achieve?
-Moreover, do we have values that stimulate behavior that is critical for success?
-Values can only be words on a piece of paper unless people know them, identify with them and demonstrate them in behavior.
+Moreover, do we have values that stimulate behaviour that is critical for success?
+Values can only be words on a piece of paper unless people know them, identify with them and demonstrate them in behaviour.
 Only then, can values have an impact on- and establish a desired culture.

 - Hire the right people.
 Choose those who prove during the hiring process that they will in fact contribute positively to demonstrating the values and strengthening the culture.
 This provides a solid foundation; if you do the opposite, it can damage the culture severely.